Learn How You Can Succeed With Microsoft Cloud Solution Provider (CSP) Program

 The Microsoft CSP Program is designed to align the CSP Partner’s core cloud products with the partner business model and their partner’s unique value proposition for customers.
 This allows Microsoft customers to purchase an overall solution, including Microsoft products, related partner service offerings, and third-party products and services.

-Here’s how Microsoft defines its CSP Program:"The Microsoft Cloud Solution Provider program enables partners to directly manage their entire Microsoft cloud customer lifecycle.
+Here’s how Microsoft defines its Cloud Solution Provider (CSP) Program:"The Microsoft Cloud Solution Provider (CSP) Program enables partners to directly manage their entire Microsoft cloud customer lifecycle.
 Partners in this program utilize dedicated in-product tools to directly provision, manage, and support their customer subscriptions.
 Partners can easily package their own tools, products, and services, and combine them into one monthly or annual customer bill."

 In the CSP business model, the CSP Partner is responsible for the customer-management lifecycle.
 This means that the CSP Partner provides and manages an online marketplace of services from which customers can buy Microsoft Office 365 and Azure products, core partner products, and third-party products and services.